Euro zone yields edge higher on debt supply, economic green shoots

 By Abhinav Ramnarayan

-LONDON, Sept 7 (Reuters) - Euro zone bond yields rose on Monday on signs of an improved global economy and ahead of a week of healthy supply, as countries get to grips with increased borrowing requirements to help fund the response to the COVID-19 crisis.
+LONDON, Sept 7 (Reuters) - Euro zone bond yields ticked higher on Monday on signs of an improved global economy and ahead of a week of healthy supply, as countries get to grips with increased borrowing requirements to help fund the response to the COVID-19 crisis.

 China's exports rose the most in nearly 1-1/2 years in August, data showed, a sign that more of its trading partners -- such as the euro zone -- are reopening their economies and are on the mend.

-This follows last week's key German industrial production rise of 1.2%, a sign that Europe's "engine room" is recovering from the depths of recession.
+Also on Monday, data showed German industrial production rose 1.2% in July from the prior month, a sign that Europe's "engine room" is recovering from the depths of recession.

 "Even if industrial production remains unchanged for the next two months, the quarterly growth rate would still be around 10%.
 This illustrates that a strong rebound in the German economy is in the making," said Carsten Brzeski, ING's chief economist for the euro zone.

-Euro zone government bond yields rose between one and three basis points across the board, with benchmark German 10-year bond yields DE10YT=RR rising four basis points to -0.44% at one stage before settling around -0.47% at 1115 GMT, still slightly higher on the day.
+Italy has hired a syndicate of banks to sell a new 20-year bond, the Treasury said in a statement.
+It said the new bond will be launched "in the near future subject to market conditions," a phrase usually used a day before a sale.
+Ireland and Spain are also potential issuers, according to analysts.

+On Monday, Luxembourg raised 1.5 billion euros via the first government "sustainability" bond sale in Europe.
+L8N2G43BK

-Italian bond yields were higher across the curve, with the 10-year yield up a basis point at 1.09%. <IT10YT=RR>
+Italian bond yields were higher across the curve with the 10-year IT10YT=RR yield up 3 basis point at 1.12%, while benchmark German 10-year bond yields DE10YT=RR rose one basis point to -0.46%.
+DE10YT=RR

 "We see the likelihood for a strongly dovish tone to triumph, in which flexibility to increase the PEPP envelope will be the most attractive policy lever," analysts at Mizuho said in a note, referring to the ECB's Pandemic Emergency Purchasing Programme to buy bonds during the coronavirus crisis.

-Investor expectations for long-term euro zone inflation remain muted at 1.209%, according to the five-year, five-year forward inflation swap, a key money market gauge.
+Investor expectations for long-term euro zone inflation fell to a one-month low below 1.19%, according to the five-year, five-year forward inflation swap.
 EUIL5YF5Y=R

+The inflation outlook is in focus ahead of the ECB's meeting and last week's dismal euro zone reading, which showed inflation in August turn negative for the first time since 2016.

 ((Abhinav.Ramnarayan@thomsonreuters.com; 0044 751 745 1044;))